readyapi/sqldev/docs/tutorial/readyapi/delete.md

-# Delete Data with RaedyAPI
+# Delete Data with ReadyAPI

 Let's now add a *path operation* to delete a hero.